Salaar: Part 1 – Ceasefire: Plot

-On the day of voting, Raja Mannar returns and votes in favour of ceasefire but Vardha casts his deciding vote in favour of its termination.
-Vardha and Deva escape execution and murder Ranga and his cruel drug-addicted henchmen.
-Elsewhere, Raja Mannar reveals to Radha Rama that the Shouryaanga tribe lives on, having escaped the genocide, and that Bhaarava is a Shouryaanga tribesman, who has been conspiring against them all along.
-They capture Bhaarava's right-hand man Thiru, who reveals to them that Deva is the son of Dhaara and the actual heir to the throne of Khansaar and that Vardha sacrificed his territory to rescue Dhaara's family.
-Elsewhere, Ghaniyaar tribesmen Vaali, Gurung and Cheeka join hands against the Mannars while Rudra joins hands with his maternal uncle Om.
-Just as Vardha's allies discover that Deva is a Shouryaanga, Vardha declares him as his Salaar.
+On the day of the vote, Raja Mannar returns and supports the ceasefire, but Vardha casts the deciding vote against it.
+Deva and Vardha escape execution and kill Ranga and his followers.
+Meanwhile, Raja Mannar reveals to Radha Rama that the Shouryaanga tribe survived the massacre and that Bhaarava is secretly a member of the tribe conspiring against the Mannars.
+After capturing Bhaarava's associate Thiru, they learn that Deva is the son of Dhaara Raisaar and the rightful heir to Khansaar, while Vardha had sacrificed his territory years earlier to protect Deva's family.

+As rival factions unite against the Mannars and Vardha's allies discover Deva's true identity, Vardha publicly declares Deva as his Salaar.

 Production

 Development

 Salaar: Part 1 – Ceasefire is the first collaboration of Prabhas (L) with Prashanth Neel.

 In November 2020, Neel was reported to begin production for his next directorial ventures with either N. T. Rama Rao Jr. or Prabhas soon.
 On 2 December, Hombale Films announced that Neel would collaborate with Prabhas next, on a Telugu-language film (Neel's first) titled Salaar.

 A muhurtam pooja ceremony was held on 15 January 2021 with the presence of the film's cast and crew in Hyderabad.
 Ravi Basrur was roped in to compose the score, in his fourth consecutive film with Neel, while Bhuvan Gowda and Ujwal Kulkarni were approached to handle the cinematography and editing, respectively.
 Initialed to be a one-part movie, on 8 July 2023, the production house announced that Salaar would be released in two parts, with the first subtitled Ceasefire.